rum1887/RLOSF23-Screening-Exercise/README.md

 4. <em>Change value of an int variable in Lua and print it out in C++</em>

 ## Instructions to build and run the application

+Contact ramyapgk.tech@gmail.com is case of any queries.
+Happy to help!